awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 Amazon EC2 Auto Scaling does not need additional authorization to use the default AWS managed CMK to protect the encrypted volumes in your AWS account\.

-If you specify a customer managed CMK for Amazon EBS encryption, you \(or your account administrator\) must give the appropriate [service\-linked role](autoscaling-service-linked-role.md) access to the CMK, so that Amazon EC2 Auto Scaling can launch instances on your behalf\.
+If you specify a customer managed CMK for Amazon EBS encryption, you must give the appropriate [service\-linked role](autoscaling-service-linked-role.md) access to the CMK so that Amazon EC2 Auto Scaling can launch instances on your behalf\.
 To do this, you must modify the CMK's key policy either when the CMK is created or at a later time\.

 ## Configuring Key Policies<a name="configuring-key-policies"></a>